 - Will I be able to acquire CLE credit this year?

 - How do I become a speaker?
-What if I know someone who would be a good speaker?
+What if I know someone who would be a good speaker for future summits?

 Florida’s Statewide Council on Human Trafficking (Council) was created through legislation in 2014.
 This 15-member Council, chaired by Attorney General Moody, builds on existing state and local partnerships working to combat human trafficking.
 Members of the Council include law enforcement officers, prosecutors, legislators, as well as experts in the fields of health, education, and social services.